20 Quirky Roadside Attractions Across Canada

 Where you’ll find it: Corner of 50th Avenue and 53rd Street, St. Paul, Alberta

 This extraterrestrial parking spot was built in 1967 to celebrate Canada’s centennial and has been attracting earthbound visitors ever since.
 Snap selfies with little green men and check out the UFO exhibit in the tourist information centre.
-As pitstops go, this roadside attraction is out of this world.
+As pit stops go, this Canadian roadside attraction is out of this world.